Termination in labor law

 Dismissal as severely disabled person

-Severely disabled employees are likewise protected by a Special protection against dismissal The severely disabled employee is protected from a "simple" termination of the employment relationship, since the employer must first obtain the approval of the pension office in order to terminate the employment relationship.
-Otherwise, a termination of a severely disabled employee is not legally effective!
+Severely disabled employees are likewise protected by a Special protection against dismissal The severely disabled employee is protected from a "simple" termination of employment, as the employer must first obtain the approval of the pension office or integration office before terminating the employment.
+Only after this approval and the associated upstream hearing of the employee is the termination of a severely disabled employee possible.
+Otherwise a dismissal of a severely disabled employee is not legally effective!
+In addition, it should be mentioned that people with a degree of disability of 30 also fall under the special protection against dismissal, should they be treated as severely disabled persons.

 Termination during the probationary period